neofinancial/ticket-check-action/README.md

 This Github Action helps ensure that all pull requests have an associated ticket ID in their title.

-It can detect the ID in the title of the pull request, whether a reference ID (`#123`) is in the body, or even if a full URL is in the body.
+It can detect the ID in the title of the pull request, in the branch name, whether a reference ID (`#123`) is in the body, or even if a full URL is in the body.

-If no ticket/issue ID is in the title, it will extract the ID from the body and update the title for you, or fail the check if no ticket ID is found.
+If no ticket/issue ID is in the title, it will extract the ID from the branch or body and update the title for you.
+It will fail the check if no ticket ID is found anywhere.

 ## Usage